 The water features in Linderhof Park are in use from early April to mid-October.
 The main fountains and cascades in front of the Schloss are operated every half hour.

-Buying Tickets for Schloss Linderhof Castle
+Buying Tickets to Visit Schloss Linderhof Castle

 The interior of the palace may only be seen on 30-minute guided tours — available in German or English.
 Times of the tour are stamped on the admission ticket allowing visitors to roam the garden and see other sites while waiting for the tour to start.

 Admission tickets to Schloss Linderhof are €10 for the palace and structures in the garden and €9 in winter when only the palace is open.
 Admission is free for children under 18.
 In contrast to the very popular Schloss Neuschwanstein, tickets for Schloss Linderhof are in much lesser demand and may be available at the ticket window even if no longer available online.

 Admission to Linderhof Park itself is free.
-The park is suitable for wheel chairs and strollers but the palace itself is not.
+The park is suitable for wheelchairs and strollers but the palace itself is not.

 Big savings on sightseeing is possible in Bavaria using one of the combination tickets:

-- Königsschlösser Kombiticket – is €24 and gives admission to Linderhof, Schloss Neuschwanstein and Schloss Herrenchiemsee.
+- Königsschlösser Kombiticket – is €31 and gives admission to Linderhof, Schloss Neuschwanstein and Schloss Herrenchiemsee.
 The ticket is valid for six months.

 - Bavaria Castles and Parks Season Tickets – gives admission to more than 40 top sights in Bavaria.
-It is available for two weeks – €24 solo or €24 for family of two adults and own children under 18 – or a year for €45 solo / €65 family.
+It is available for two weeks – €35 solo or €65 for a family of two adults and own children under 18, or a year for €50 solo / €85 family.
 This ticket is great value, often not clearly advertised but available from any site.
 In 2023, it even allows for online reservations at Linderhof (free) and compulsory at Schloss Neuschwanstein for €2.50 — great value to ensure admission without queuing or risking no tickets being available at all.

 Transportation to Schloss Linderhof in Bavaria

 A private car is the easiest way to reach Schloss Linderhof, Linderhof 14, 82488 Ettal, but bus services are also available.
-When on a day-trip from Munich, a car or tour allow Linderhof to be seen on the same day as Schloss Neuschwanstein and other sights such as the Wieskirche, Oberammergau, and Ettal.
+When on a day trip from Munich, a car or tour allow Linderhof to be seen on the same day as Schloss Neuschwanstein and other sights such as the Wieskirche, Oberammergau, and Ettal.